Pure Innovations Privacy Notice

 This privacy notice does not cover the links within this site linking to other websites.
 We encourage you to read the privacy statements on the other websites you visit.
 Although we do not use CCTV, some of the buildings we use to provide our services may be monitored by a third party who may own the premises.

-This legislation will replace current data privacy law, giving more rights to you as an individual and more obligations to organisations holding your personal data.
+The GDPR legislation replaces previous data privacy law, giving more rights to you as an individual and more obligations to organisations holding your personal data.

 The GDPR provides the following rights for all individuals, as follows:-